 Sophie Yang, Staff Reporter

-Sophie Yang is a People Section Editor for ‘The Observatory’ yearbook and a Staff Reporter for ‘The Science Survey’ newspaper.
-She finds the storytelling in journalistic writing to be the most appealing aspect of it, as it brings together the stories and life of Bronx Science together through descriptive writing and reporting.
-She finds journalistic photography to be interesting, as it captures the exact emotions within an image, in order to tell an interesting story.
-Sophie likes to spend her free time outside of school writing fantasy novels and listening to music.
-She’s unsure as to what study she will pursue in college, but she is looking into finance and architecture as potential future majors.
-Sophie sees herself employed in an art or mathematics related career in the future, and hopes to write a novel in her spare time.
+Sophie Yang is a Chief Graphic Designer and Managing Editor/Advisory Editor for ‘The Observatory’ yearbook and a Staff Reporter for ‘The Science Survey’ newspaper.
+Sophie finds the storytelling aspect to be the most appealing aspect of journalistic writing, as it brings together the stories and life of Bronx Science through writing and reporting.
+Sophie has a strong passion for journalistic photography, as she loves how photography can capture the exact emotions in a setting to tell an interesting story.
+You can find her during her free time sketching, listening to music, or volunteering in her community.
+Sophie aspires to become an actuary and hopes to write a novel in her spare time.